Rishabhanatha: Omniscience

-Nirvana kalyanaka
+Nirvana

 Mount Kailash or Ashtapad, the Nirvana place of Rishabhdeva.

 Rishabhanatha is said to have preached the principles of Jainism far and wide.
 He is suggested to have attained Nirvana or moksha, destroying all four of his aghati-karma.
 This is marked as liberation of his soul from the endless cycle of rebirths to stay eternally at siddhaloka.
 His death is believed in Jainism to have occurred on Ashtapada (also known as Mount Kailash) on the fourteenth day of Magha Krishna (Hindu Calendar).
 His total age at that time is suggested to be 84 lakh purva years, with three years and eight and a half months remaining of the third era.
 According to medieval era Jain texts, Rishabhanatha performed asceticism for millions of years, then returned to Ashtapada where he fasted and performing inner meditation to his moksha.
 They further state that Indra came with his fellow gods from the heavens after that, to perform rituals of the place from where Rishabhanatha attained moksha.

 Rishabhanatha's successor, Ajitanatha, is said to have been born 50 lakh crore sagara after him.